 We encourage all departments with graduate students in agricultural economics, agribusiness, natural resource economics, community resource economics, applied economics or similar programs related to agriculture and/or the food system to inform their students about this important competition.

 The purpose for the competition to provide incentives to graduate students to learn to prepare and present appropriate analytical results for an extension (usually non-economist) audience.
 This can be based upon the graduate student’s research for a thesis or dissertation.
 Participation in the competition is expected to enhance the professional growth of the participating students regarding extension programs.

 Eligible applicants are:

 - Graduate students currently engaged in agricultural economics, agribusiness, natural resources, and community resource economics.

 - Applied or similar economics MS or PhD programs related to agriculture and/or the food system.

 - Those who graduated from such programs in 2015 or later.

 Applications should be addressed to Maria Marshall and must include:

-Finalists will be selected to make an extension/outreach presentation at the 2015 AAEA & WAEA Joint Annual Meeting in San Francisco, CA, on Sunday, July 26, to a panel of judges.
+Finalists will be selected to make a 15 minute extension/outreach presentation at the 2016 AAEA Annual Meeting in Boston, MA on Sunday July 31, 2016, to a panel of judges.
 Selection of the finalists will be based on the material submitted and the criteria listed below.

 Criteria for judging the finalist and winners will include: